 The most positive and productive work environments require cooperation and candor from everyone on staff.
 However, they still encourage healthy competition and constructive conversation.
 Your business is more than creating products and services, selling to clients, and keeping your books in the black.
-It’s watching for employee behaviors that start small and grow over time to become issues that affect your company’s output, morale, and earnings.
+It’s watching for employee behaviors and team building that start small then grow over time to become issues that affect your company’s output, morale, and earnings.

 It’s time to fix these eight negative workplace habits undermining your office and improve your profits and employee retention.